MIDEAST STOCKS-Gulf little changed in early trade, oil price deters activity

-DUBAI, June 18 Gulf stock markets were little changed in early trade on Sunday as low oil prices, with Brent crude just above $47 a barrel, deterred buying and diminished liquidity.
+DUBAI, June 18 (Reuters) - Gulf stock markets were little changed in early trade on Sunday as low oil prices, with Brent crude just above $47 a barrel, deterred buying and diminished liquidity.

 The Saudi stock index rose 0.2 percent.
 MSCI will announce on Tuesday whether it is adding Saudi Arabia to a list for possible upgrade to emerging market status, which could attract fresh inflows of foreign money.